-Coach Creamer's teams have also excelled in the classroom.
-He has coached 49 academic All Americans along with one NCAA Elite 89 Academic Award Recipient and one United States Track and Field Cross Country Coaches Association Scholar Athlete of the Year.
+Creamer's teams have also excelled in the classroom where he has coached 49 academic All Americans along with one NCAA Elite 89 Academic Award Recipient and one United States Track and Field Cross Country Coaches Association Scholar Athlete of the Year.
 His teams have also earned multiple United States Track and Field Cross Country Coaches Association Scholar Team Awards.

 Creamer competed collegiately in track and field and basketball at Allegheny College before transferring to the University of Pittsburgh.
 While at Allegheny, he earned All-Conference honors in track and field for the pole vault and was a part of two indoor track and field team championships and two outdoor track and field team championships.

 Creamer currently resides Greensburg, PA with his three children.